mrKJames/pre_work/readme.md

 - a snippet of code that stands out to you (not too long!)

 ## Part Three: Hello World
-On the first day of class, you will be asked to run your hello_world program as your introduction to the class.
+On the first day of class, you will be asked to run your hello_world program as your introduction to the class and then push your year_one_ibcs folder to github.
 Hello world is a programming tradition when learning a new language.
 For your hello world, you will print out a few strings from your bio.

 A string is a form of datatype in programming, which is composed of a sequence of characters.
 Think ""

 #### How-to
-In unit_0/programming create a file called hello_world.
+In year_one_ibcs/unit_0/programming (that's your file path) create a file called hello_world.
 If you want to use ruby add .rb to the end of the file, and if you want to use python use .py at the end of the file.
 The extension lets the computer know what language to expect.

 Example:

-ruby: file path => unit_0/programming/hello_world.rb
+ruby: file path => year_one_ibcs/unit_0/programming/hello_world.rb
 ```ruby
 puts "Hello, I'm Mr. James and I'm from Chicago and loves dogs"
 puts "Machine learning is my hobby, and I one day want to live on Mars"
 ```

-python: file path => unit_0/programming/hello_world.py
+python: file path => year_one_ibcs/unit_0/programming/hello_world.py
 ```python3
 print("Hello, I'm Mr. James and I'm from Chicago and loves dogs")
 print("Machine learning is my hobby, and I one day want to live on Mars")
 ```

-To run the program, navigate your terminal to the same dir level.
+To run the program, navigate your terminal to the same dir level (or run using your file path).
 Type ls in the terminal.
 You should see your program.

 ```bash
 ls